JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 * Points: 75
 * Solves: 582

-When we connect the output looks like random characted (like cat /dev/urandom).
+When we connect the output looks like random characters (like cat /dev/urandom).

 We can redirect the output to a file then grep for the flag.